A model theory of topology: Embedding theorems

-We shall not need the second part of Proposition \ref{embp} in what follows.
-In this connection, we notice that in order to prove the first part it is enough to take a much smaller subset of $\mathcal P(P)$, it is enough to take $S$ equal to the family containing all the finite unions of sets of the form $\da a$, with $a$ varying in $P$ (notice that, by construction, $S$, as defined here, is closed under finite unions).
+The topology $\tau$ on $P$ constructed in the proof of Proposition \ref{embp} depends only on $ \sqsubseteq $, not on $\leq$, and is the Alexandrov topology associated to $ \sqsubseteq $ \cite[II, 1.8]{J}.
+In particular, the specialization preorder of the topological space $(P, \tau )$ is exactly the same specialization relation of the original specialization poset $\mathbf P$.

-Notice also that we cannot use the argument in the proof of Proposition \ref{embp} in order to prove Theorem \ref{sptop}, since $\iota$ from the proof of \ref{embp} is generally not join preserving.
-However we can put together \ref{embp} and \ref{sptop} in order to prove the analogue of \ref{sptop} for specialization posets.
+\arxiv{Notice that, if we just want to prove that a specialization poset can be embedded into a specialization semilattice, in the proof of Proposition \ref{embp} it is enough to take a much smaller subset of $\mathcal P(P)$, namely, it is enough to take $S$ equal to the family containing all the finite unions of sets of the form $\da a$, with $a$ varying in $P$ (notice that, by construction, $S$, as defined here, is closed under finite unions).

-Recall that a topological specialization poset is a specialization poset of the form $\mathbf P(X)$, for some topological space $X$, where $\mathbf P(X)$ has been introduced in Definition \ref{asso}.
-Recall also the more general Definition \ref{closop}.
+Notice also that we cannot use the argument in the proof of Proposition \ref{embp} in order to prove Theorem \ref{sptop}, since $\iota$ from the proof of \ref{embp} is generally not join preserving. }